pstat812/Wordle_React/README.md

 - A React implementation of the classic Wordle game, replicating the original NYTimes version
 - Supports both keyboard input and on-screen virtual keyboard for letter entry
 - Supports Dark Mode to enhance user experience
+- Animated letter tiles that flip and reveal colors when submitting a guess
 - Implemented client-server architecture with Flask backend and React frontend
 - Comprehensive logging system for game analytics and debugging
 - New Host cheating wordle(Absurdle) game mode with adversarial gameplay